 The Meridian Board established the Safety and Sustainability Committee to assist the Board in fulfilling its responsibilities and objectives in all matters related to safety and sustainability.
+Wellbeing matters fall within the remit of the People, Remuneration and Culture Committee.

-The Committee oversees initiatives including the Fatal Risk Programme and the development of the company's safety framework, while continually reviewing reported data to ensure that the company operates in the safest way possible.
-Meridian has also established an Executive Health and Safety and Process Safety Committee whose role is to ensure that Meridian has a resilient approach to Health and Safety and Process Safety risk management, that the safety culture within Meridian is healthy, encouraging of learning and founded on the engagement of its people and that its legal obligations are met.
+The Safety and Sustainability Committee oversees initiatives including the Critical Risk Programme and the company's safety management framework, while continually reviewing reported data (both lead and lag indicators) to ensure that the company is continuously improving its safety culture and is operating in the safest way possible.

+Meridian has also established an Executive Health and Safety and Process Safety Committee.
+In addition to ensuring that Meridian's legal health and safety obligations are met, its role is to ensure that Meridian has a resilient approach to health and safety risk management, and that safety is managed around principles of continuous improvement, learning and staff engagement.

-Meridian's Safety and Wellbeing Policy underpins the company's core values and behaviour.
+Meridian's Safety and Health Policy underpins the company's core values and behaviour.
 It applies to all Meridian sites, operations and subsidiaries.
-Meridian has many initiatives in place to ensure staff safety and health, including a company-wide process for recording health and safety incidents, including near-misses, improving awareness of site hazards and safety audits.
+Meridian has many initiatives in place to ensure staff safety and health, including a company-wide process for recording health and safety incidents, including near-misses, improving awareness of site hazards, encouragement of safety observations, and safety audits.

 Meridian strives to ensure its people are engaged and have opportunities to engage in health and safety.
 All operational sites have daily pre-start meetings where the health and safety aspects of the work are discussed.
 Business Units and office sites have active health and safety committees, made up of staff representatives and supported by the Health and Safety Business Partners.
 Meridian uses Learning Teams as an engaging and empowering way for Meridian people and contractors to learn and improve in the health and safety arena.
-An annual continuous improvement plan is overseen by the Head of Safety and Wellbeing and the Executive team, who personally undertake site safety visits throughout the year.
+An annual continuous improvement plan is overseen by the Head of Health and Safety and the Executive team, who personally undertake site safety visits throughout the year.
 Contractor safety performance is integrated within Meridian's monitoring processes and performance is reported monthly to the Executive team and Board.

-Meridian is compliant in all aspects of NZS 7901:2014 - Electricity and gas industries -Safety management systems for public safety, and operates in a continual safety improvement environment.
+Meridian is compliant in all aspects of NZS 7901:2014-Electricity and gas industries-Safety management systems for public safety, and operates in a continual safety improvement environment.
+In 2024, Meridian also began the process of certification for ISO 45001 to help ensure that its occupational health and safety management system meets top international standards.

-Meridian takes the wellbeing of its staff seriously, with initiatives such as the Meridian Healthy Minds programme which raises awareness and the use of Care Teams to support people who are struggling.
+Meridian takes the wellbeing of its staff seriously, with initiatives such as the Meridian Healthy Minds programme which raises awareness and provides mental health support to those that want it, and the use of Care Teams to support people who are struggling.

-Meridian's health and safety performance is in the Focusing on our critical risks section of the FY23 integrated report.
+Meridian's health and safety performance is in the Investing in safety section of the FY24 integrated report and the People tab of the accompanying FY24 integrated report ESG data pack.